-The Company and its two subsidiaries have Disaster Recovery Plans in place.
+The Company and its two active subsidiaries have Disaster Recovery Plans in place.

 Principle 9: Maintain governance structures and processes that are fit for purpose and support good decision making by the Board.

 The Board typically meets at least six times per annum.
-There were six meetings in 2017, each one attended by all Board directors.
+There were seven meetings in 2019, each one attended by all Board directors.
 Further meetings are held by telephone as necessary.
 The Company Secretary also attends, and full minutes are taken.
 For these meetings reports are produced in relation to finance, sales, marketing, engineering and operations.

 A formal Board programme is agreed before the start of each financial year.
 This is structured, as far as possible, to align with the Group’s annual financial programme.